 The following measures, procedures and protocols are those which have resulted directly from the approved documents.

 You must NOT attend the event if you have displayed symptoms of COVID-19 in the last 7 days, unless you have had 2 negative tests from a rapid lateral flow test and registered the result with the NHS.
 The negative tests must have been taken not earlier than 5 days after a positive test.

-If you are fully vaccinated and in the same household as someone who has tested positive in the last 7 days you can attend the event, but are strongly advised to take daily tests, and you must take a test on the day of the event to ensure you are negative.
+If you are in the same household as someone who has tested positive in the last 7 days you can attend the event, but are strongly advised to take daily tests, and you must take a test on the day before and the day of the event to ensure you are negative.

-More detail about self-islotation and the rules are available on the Government's website at https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection.
+More detail about self-isolation and the rules are available on the Government's website at https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection.
 These rules may be slightly different to those we have implemented.
 We do this to ensure that our events are safe for all.

 For information about what the symptoms of COVID-19 are, you can check the latest guidance on the NHS website at https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/.

 Every event we have in our portfolio has been re-assessed.
 This includes every step of your journey with us from arrival at the event, to your passage through the event site, your run with us and what happens afterwards.
 The key points are as follows:

 - Increased and enhanced hygiene procedures for all event infrastructure and supplies

 - Adjustments made to routes where necessary and the event site to allow for social distancing, although this is now optional, and the use of wave starts to space out runners at the start